 Interference from Other Services Sharing Satellite Spectrum.
 The FCC has adopted rules that allow non-geostationary orbit fixed satellite services to operate on a co-primary basis in the same frequency band as DBS and FSS.
-The FCC has also authorized the use of MVDDS in the DBS band.
+The FCC has also authorized the use of multichannel video distribution & data service ("MVDDS") licenses in the DBS band.
 MVDDS licenses were auctioned in 2004.
-While we are not aware of any MVDDS systems having been commercially deployed, several systems are currently being tested and may soon be deployed.
+MVDDS systems are now only beginning to be commercially deployed in a few markets.
+We have MVDDS licenses in 82 out of 214 geographical license areas.
 Despite regulatory provisions intended to protect DBS and FSS operations from harmful interference, there can be no assurance that operations by other satellites or terrestrial communication services in the DBS and FSS bands will not interfere with our DBS and FSS operations and adversely affect our business.